Functional Electrical Stimulation for Individuals With Secondary Progressive Multiple Sclerosis

 |Intervention Model:||Parallel Assignment|

 |Official Title:||Evaluating the Effects of Functional Electrical Stimulation on Ambulation in Individuals With Secondary Progressive Multiple Sclerosis|

-The exercise program uses a stationary bike equipped with functional electrical stimulation of leg muscles.
+The exercise program uses a stationary bike equipped with functional electrical stimulation (FES) of leg muscles.
+Participants are instructed to actively pedal while the FES is assisting.
 The training program is expected to be performed for one hour, three times a week for 12 weeks.

 |United States, Maryland|